sustglobal/dev-center/jekyll/explorer.md

 If you do not yet have a Climate Explorer account, please contact [sales@sustglobal.com](mailto:sales@sustglobal.com).

+# Climate Scenarios

+This tool covers the following three distinct climate scenarios:

+1. **Strong Mitigation:** This scenario covers the optimal sustainable path, also referred to as the Green Road (SSP1-RCP2.6).
+It encompasses socioeconomics and representative emissions pathways for a graduate and pervasive global shift towards a more sustainable future.

+2. **Middle of the Road:** This scenario covers a middle path, with challenges to climate mitigation (SSP2-RCP4.5).
+In this scenario, environmental systems experience degradation, and although there are some improvements. overall the intensity of resource and energy use declines.
+This is a likely scenario if governments and policy reflect a strong sense of urgency towards climate adaptation.

+3. **High Emissions:** This scenario covers a future where the world continues on its current trajectory (SSP5-RCP8.5).
+There is continued reliance on competitive markets to produce rapid technological progress.
+Global markets are increasingly integrated.

 # Projects in Climate Explorer

 As a user of Climate Explorer, you can manage collections of physical assets as "portfolios", each of which can be represented as a CSV file.
 Projects act as logical groupings of portfolios, and users are assigned permissions at the scope of a project: either `viewer` (read only) or `editor` (ability to create new portfolios).
 As a user, you will typically have access to multiple projects.
 For example, Sust Global will provide you with viewer access to a demo project containing demo portfolios, as well as editor access to one or more projects where you can create your own portfolios.

 # Create New Portfolios

 To create a new portfolio go to the [Portfolio View](https://explorer.sustglobal.io/portfolios/) on Climate Explorer and click on the button labelled `New Portfolio`.
 When creating a new portfolio, make sure that the name has no gaps in it.
 Having given the portfolio a name, you can upload information on the phyical assets.

 An example of a portfolio CSV file can be found in the Developer Center: [demo portfolio](https://raw.githubusercontent.com/sustglobal/dev-center/master/resources/example_portfolio.csv).
 This demo portfolio is a useful starting point if you are  interested in building their own portfolio for use in Climate Explorer, whether via UI or API.
 Simply save the link to the demo portfolio as a CSV file and edit it before `uploading assets` on the [Portfolio View](https://explorer.sustglobal.io/portfolios/) on Climate Explorer.